 Connection status

-A list of connection statuses in Geotab Drive and their meaning.
+A list of connection statuses in Geotab Drive and their definitions.

 If your connection status is all good, you'll see a Wi-Fi symbol.
 If there's a problem, you'll see a red warning symbol instead (shown above), which you can tap for more information.
 Here's a list of connection problems, with troubleshooting steps if available: